-OWEE: Open Walked Event-based Experimentations
+[OWEE: Open Walked Event-based Experimentations]

-"Key to OWEE is spending time among people in third-places, keeping bodies and emotions active, walking and talking, breaking down barriers and creating new synergies.
+"Key to OWEE is spending time among people in thirdplaces, keeping bodies and emotions active, walking and talking, breaking down barriers and creating new synergies.
 Intended to be open to all stakeholders, OWEE emphasises creativity, experimentation, and improvisation" (de Vaujany & Vitaud 2017).
+Here we can also link to other parts of the whitepaper about OWEE.